 Magnet tests for verifying the authenticity of gold

-- Pure Gold (24K): Non-magnetic.
+- Pure Gold (24K): Non-magnetic and will not react.

 Comparison of different reactions of metals other than gold when exposed to magnets